Colonnette

 A colonnette is a small slender column, usually decorative, which supports a beam or lintel.
-Colonettes have also been used to refer to a feature of furnishings such as a dressing table and case clock, and even studied by archeologists in Roman ceramics.
+Colonnettes have also been used to refer to a feature of furnishings such as a dressing table and case clock, and even studied by archeologists in Roman ceramics.
 Architectural colonnettes are typically found in "a group in a parapet, balustrade, or cluster pier".
 The term columnette has also been used to refer to thin columns.
 In Khmer art, the colonnette designates in particular the columns which frame the doors of the sanctuaries and which are one of the dating elements of their style.
 Summits of complexity were attained in the development of the Khmer colonnette, according to Philippe Stern:

 Etymology

 The -ette suffix, from French language, is a diminutive, which can also have a condescending connotation: in our case, it shifts the meaning from column to small column or fake columns.
 In the field of Angkorian archeology, Edme Casimir de Croizier was the first to use the name of colonnette in his study of Khmer art in 1875.
 In Khmer language, however, the term used "សសរពេជ្រ" (Soso petr), literally translates as "diamond columns", showing the importance attributed to these artifacts.